 - 24. It is considered that Option 1, Area A on Figure 4 above, is the most defensible and logical, given that areas B and C of Figure 4 are unlikely to see mineral development due to high levels of constraint and it is uncertain whether area D will see mineral development during the lifetime of the plan. - 25.
 Another option would be to consider limiting the policy area to just the heathland potential area as shown on the RSPB HEaP maps (Figure 1).
 However, given that the Landscape Type boundary is drawn wider and includes the heathland restoration areas and is the basis of the restoration strategy of the Minerals Strategy, it is considered more appropriate to use this boundary or some part of it. - 26.
-Therefore, the eastern section of the Heath-Forest Mosaic Landscape Type, that is the area to the east of the C6 Wool/Bere Regis road or Area A as shown on Figure 4, is proposed as the spatial extent for the Puddletown Road Area Policy.
+To make the area boundaries more logical and legible on the ground, some amendments are proposed using the line of the public road along the south and the line of the river along the north-east - 27.
+Therefore, the eastern section of the Heath-Forest Mosaic Landscape Type, that is the area to the east of the C6 Wool/Bere Regis road or Area A as shown on Figure 4 but with proposed amendments as shown in Figure 5 below, is proposed as the spatial extent for the Puddletown Road Area Policy.